boblemaire/IoTaWatt/Docs/split-phase.rst

     Range, Pumps, Electric Heat, Dryers, Heat-pumps, sub-panels, and Air-conditioners.
 They use two circuit breakers in adjascent rows, so one of the breakers is on phase A and the other is on phase B.

+    As explained in the `CT Basics <CTbasics.html>`_ section, 240V loads can be two-wire or three-wire.

+    Two-wire loads typically use two conductor cable with the white and black conductors connected to the two circuit-breakers.
+For these circuits, a single CT can be placed on either one of the two conductors and the "double" box checked to indicate to IoTaWatt that the voltage is doubled to 240V.
+Orientation of the CT is dependent on the row that the CT is associated with.

+    Three-wire loads typically use three conductor cable with black, red, and white conductors.
+The red and black are connected to the two breakers and the white is connected to neutral.
+These loads must be measured with two CTs, one on the red and one on the black, or by passing the two conductors through one CT in opposite directions so that the resulting orientation of the CT is correct for the row of the breaker that each conductor is connected to.
+An illustration canm be found in the `CT Basics <CTbasics.html>`_ section.

 -----------------
 Voltage Reference